Skitter-JP/Bachelors_Thesis/README.md

 2. **Schematics:** The Schematics and PCBs were designed in Altium.
 All footprints, symbols and 3D models were manually inserted into my own componenet library.
 3. **Boards views:** The 3D views should by opened in Adobe.
 Github/Chrome does not support 3D PDF models
 4. **3D Models:** The Motor Mounts, Magnetic Sensor Mounts and Magnet Mounts can be found here.
-5. **Images:**
+5. **Images:** The manufactured PCB and Mounts can be viewd here.
 6. **The Thesis Document:** The document which was submitted

+Note:
-I wanted to split the code up into seperate libraries but this obvisouly did not happen, so please excuse the mess.
+1. I wanted to split the code up into seperate libraries but this obvisouly did not happen, so please excuse the mess.

-My supervisor encouraged me to tightly layout the PCB and use small footprints.
+2. My supervisor encouraged me to tightly layout the PCB and use small footprints.
 The smallest being 0402 packages, this was also a challange to solder but worth the effort.

-The graphs and data seen in the document were created in MATLAB
+3. The graphs and data seen in the document were created in MATLAB

-The motor and magnetic mount were created in SketchUp 3D
+4. The motor and magnetic mount were created in SketchUp 3D

-Note:
-1. .
+Lastly, credit must be given to the [ArduinoFOC](https://github.com/simplefoc/Arduino-FOC) project on github, I spent weeks reading the library and porting code over to my project.